seth-olsen/new_BBH_mergers_O3a_IAS_pipeline/README.txt

 The parameters included in the feather files
 <prior>/<evname>_posterior_samples.feather
-are defined below. *Note* all masses are in units of solar mass.
+are defined below.

+*Note* all masses are in units of solar mass.

+*Note* the variables iota and vphi correspond to the lalsimulation parameters inclination and phiRef, respectively, which are defined at the reference epoch (time when 22 frequency is f_ref).

 param_names = {'mchirp': 'Detector Frame Chirp Mass',
                'q': 'Mass Ratio',